Shop With Confidence: FREE Growing & Glowing Promise

 4. Remove any branch that grows outward in the front or back.

 With espaliers, training is the key.
-Varieties like Apricot, Peaches, Nectarines and Plums grow quite fast and require extra attention.
-Apples, Cherries, Pears, Persimmons are slower growers and will take longer to fill out your trellis system.
+Varieties like Apricot, Peaches, Nectarines, and Plums grow quite fast and require extra attention.
+Apples, Cherries, Pears, and Persimmons are slower growers and will take longer to fill out your trellis system, especially when used as espalier fruit trees in tight spaces.

-Also called ‘Backyard Orchard Culture’, the technique of High Density planting is ideal for the home gardener.
-Trees are planted opposite one another in the following configurations:
+Also called 'Backyard Orchard Culture', the technique of High Density planting is ideal for the home gardener.
+Trees are planted opposite one another in the following configurations and work well for Apple trees, Peach trees, Plum trees, Nectarines, Pear trees, and even small fruit tree options like dwarf Citrus.

-• Hedge row with 2 or more trees are planted 18 to 24 inches apart in a row.
+• Hedge rows with 2 or more trees are planted 18 to 24 inches apart in a row.

 • 3 Trees in 1 Hole with trees planted in a triangle 18 to 24 inches apart.